Team-Sprinkle/lerobot_from_scratch/README.md

 #### What does the script do

 Script to record data from generic teleoperator device or by a policy.
-Creates a robot and a dataset and sets up a recording loop for a fixed amount of time
+Creates a robot and a dataset and sets up a recording loop for a fixed amount of time.
+Can also be used for inference

 #### Learning level (0-5)
 5